-After the specific street sections have been selected for inclusion in the Resurfacing Project, the Department of Public Works Inspection Engineering staff makes a preliminary evaluation for curb and gutter replacement.
+After the specific street sections have been selected for inclusion in the Resurfacing Program, the Department of Public Works Engineering staff makes a preliminary evaluation for curb and gutter replacement.
 Reasons for curb replacement include flow restriction, severe deterioration, or structural deficiencies.

 Following the Bidding Process